mehulagg/gitlab/doc/user/project/clusters/index.md

 Some GitLab features may support versions outside the range provided here.

 NOTE:
-GKE Cluster creation by GitLab is curently not supported for Kubernetes 1.19+.
+[GKE Cluster creation](./add_remove_clusters.html#create-new-cluster) by GitLab is currently not supported for Kubernetes 1.19+.
+For these versions you can create the cluster through GCP, then [Add existing cluster](./add_remove_clusters.html#add-existing-cluster).
 See [the related bog](https://gitlab.com/gitlab-org/gitlab/-/issues/331582#note_582391089) for more information.

 ### Adding and removing clusters